How to Identify Animal Droppings

 What Does Bat Poop Look Like?

-Bats are one the most unique species in wildlife, and there are 47 species in the United States.
+Bats are among the most distinctive wildlife species, and there are 47 species in the United States.
 Bat droppings in the attic can easily be mistaken for mouse droppings in size and shape.
 The primary difference between them is that bat droppings often occur in larger mounds or piles, as bats roost (hang) in the attic or living space.
-Additionally, bat poop can be irregular from one dropping to the next, while mouse poop is similar.
+Additionally, bat poop can vary from one drop to the next, while mouse poop is similar.

 There is one useful bat-dropping identification trick, but this does not always work.
 As bats commonly eat up to 2/3 their weight in insects, their excrement often leaves behind the tough outer shells of insects such as beetles.
 This gives bat poop a shiny or speckled coloring.